Darkzarich/Smiler/README.md

 ### Backend Features:
+- General:
+	- **Clustering**.
+If something goes wrong on the server side and something throws an exception the app won't die
 - Posts:
 	- **Creating posts**.
 Users can create posts and it will get a slug based on its title
 	- **Uploading pictures**.
 All posts can have attachments, isn't that nice!